Monday, 3 April 2017

 READY FOR THE HOUSE - Jandek (1978)

 I've never actually taken the time to sit down and given Jandek a proper close listen until now.
 Most outsider musicians I can take or leave but Jandek feels more essential than that.
 He really came up with something unique.
 This is a man alone with his voice and a strangely tuned guitar.
 The way Jandek plays and sings is incomparable to anyone else before him.
 I've tried to come up with a description of what he does but his music is beyond words.
-Is this spooky rudimentary acoustic blues played randomly?
+Ready For The House is spooky rudimentary acoustic blues played randomly.....
 I tried.......but that does not do Jandek justice.

 THE GHOST OF HOPE - The Residents (2017)